lpender/ecotonics_blog/_posts/2019-11-21-introducing-shopifly.md

 % fly watch
 ```

-This will start watching your changes on `staging`.

 ## Creating Branch Parity

 Here's the real beauty.
 Let's say that I wanted to start a feature and test it